Numerics of Bianchi type II and type IX spacetimes in effective loop quantum cosmology: Discussion

 \section{Discussion}

 We have tested the transformation rules for the Kasner exponents close to the LQC bounce for the Bianchi type~II and type~IX spacetimes.
-When the spatial curvature is negligible during the bounce, then the transformation rule $k_i \to \tfrac{2}{3} - k_i$, derived for the Bianchi type~I spacetime \cite{Chiou:2007mg, Wilson-Ewing:2017vju}, holds to a high degree of accuracy.
-On the other hand, if the spatial curvature is large during the LQC bounce then numerics are required to calculate how the Kasner exponents change during the LQC bounce, as was seen in detail for the Bianchi~II spacetime in Sec.~\ref{s.bII}.
+When the spatial curvature is negligible during the bounce, then the transformation rule $k_i \to \tfrac{2}{3} - k_i$, derived for the Bianchi type~I spacetime \cite{Chiou:2007mg, Wilson-Ewing:2017vju}, holds to a high degree of accuracy, this is expected since when the spatial curvature is sufficiently small then the effective equations of motion for the Bianchi type~II and type~IX spacetimes are very well approximated by the Bianchi~I dynamics.
+On the other hand, if the spatial curvature is sufficiently large during the LQC bounce then the dynamics of the Bianchi~I spacetime (which has no spatial curvature) no longer provide a good approximation and the simple transition rule $k_i \to \tfrac{2}{3} - k_i$ does not hold in this case.
+Instead, numerics are required to determine the full effective dynamics, through the LQC bounce, in order to calculate the impact of the spatial curvature on the change in the Kasner exponents; this was studied in detail for the Bianchi~II spacetime in Sec.~\ref{s.bII}.
 As can be expected due to its more complex dynamics, in the Bianchi~IX spacetime there are more ways for the spatial curvature to affect the transformation rules of the Kasner exponents---for example, two potential walls in $U_{\!I\!X}$ are relevant during $\sim 18\%$ of the LQC bounces, a case which cannot arise in the Bianchi~II spacetime where there is only one potential wall.
 On the other hand, even in the Bianchi~IX spacetime we found that during nearly a third of the LQC bounces the spatial curvature is entirely negligible and it is possible to use the $k_i \to \tfrac{2}{3} - k_i$ transformation rule with an accuracy better than $1\%$.

 We also numerically explored the sensitivity of the LQC effective dynamics for the Bianchi~IX spacetime to the initial conditions, finding that nearby solutions separate rapidly during the recollapse phase.
 Combining this observation with previous work determining that the classical dynamics for this Bianchi~IX spacetime are chaotic \cite{Chernoff:1983zz, Cornish:1996yg}, it seems likely that this system is also chaotic.
 To test this, it will be necessary to look for chaos in a coordinate-independent fashion (in particular avoiding Lyapunov exponents which depend on the choice of the time coordinate), for example by determining whether the boundaries between different basins of attraction are fractal or not, as has been done for the classical dynamics \cite{Cornish:1996yg}.
 We leave a detailed investigation of this question for future work.